ShockYoungCHN/6.824-23Summer/src/raft/problems.md

 Because the goroutines are running almost at the same time, the seed is the same.
 One way is to use 'rf.me' as the seed.

-2. Sending vote request in parallel and counter votes asynchronously.
+2. Sending vote request in parallel and counting votes asynchronously.
 If not, then under situation that some servers are having network problems, the leader will be elected very slowly (you have to wait for RPC timeout to determine peer voting or not).